cosmintudose/cosmintudose.github.io/index.md

 # About
 <p style="text-align: justify">
-I am a PhD student in [Systems Biology Ireland](https://www.ucd.ie/sbi/) as part of the [Centre for Research Training (CRT) Genomics Data Science](https://genomicsdatascience.ie/) programme, co-funded by the European Commission’s Marie Sklodowska Curie Actions (MSCA) COFUND programme.

-My work involves finding molecular vulnerabilities in high-risk pediatric leukemia through biological network analysis.
-I am interested in exploiting omics data to better understand childhood leukemia to aid in the development of better treatments.

-I am currently part of the [Bond](https://www.ucd.ie/sbi/team/groups/bondgroup/) and [Ryan](https://cancerdata.ucd.ie/) groups in [SBI, UCD](https://www.ucd.ie/sbi/).
+I am a Postodoctoral researcher in the [Kaulich Lab for Perturbation Genetics](https://biochem2.com/research-group/gene-editing) as part of the [Institute of Biochemistry II](https://biochem2.com/) in [Goethe-Universität Frankfurt](https://www.goethe-university-frankfurt.de/en?locale=en).

+My work involves analysis and interpretation of genetic networks from large scale pooled CRISPR screen data to better understand the cancer genome.

 </p>

 <p>&nbsp;</p>